ministryofjustice/use-of-force/README.md

 ### Running integration tests

-For local running, start a test db and wiremock instance by:
+For local running, start a test db, redis, and wiremock instance by:

 `docker-compose -f docker-compose.test.yml up`

 Then run the server in test mode by:

-`npm run start-feature`
+`npm run start-feature` (or `npm run start-feature:dev` to run with nodemon)

 And then either, run tests in headless mode with: